SSRI > Boilerplates

 Boilerplate descriptions for uh manoa, college of social sciences, and ssri

 The College of Agriculture and Mechanic Arts of the Territory of Hawaiʻi was founded in 1907 and became the University of Hawaiʻi in 1920 with the addition of the College of Arts and Sciences.
 In 1972 the original campus in the Mānoa Valley of Honolulu on the island of Oʻahu was designated as the University of Hawaiʻi at Mānoa to distinguish it from the other units in the growing statewide University of Hawaiʻi System.
-Today UH Mānoa is the flagship unit of the ten campus UH System and the only institution in Hawaiʻi with a Carnegie Classification of R1: Doctoral Universities – Highest Research Activity.
-The University of Hawai‘i at Mānoa is accredited by the Western Association of Schools and Colleges (WASC) Senior College and Universities Commission.
-A total of 58 professional programs are also accredited by appropriate agencies.
+Today UH Mānoa is the flagship unit of the ten campus UH System and the only institution of higher education in Hawaiʻi with a Carnegie Classification of R1: Doctoral Universities – Highest Research Activity.
+The University of Hawai'i at Mānoa is accredited by the Western Association of Schools and Colleges (WASC) Senior College and Universities Commission.

 Leadership for UH Mānoa is provided by a Chancellor and four Vice Chancellors with responsibilities for academic affairs, research, students, and administration, finance & operations.
 The instructional and research responsibilities are carried out in 18 colleges and schools each headed by an academic dean and 55 organized research centers, institutes, programs and offices headed by a director.